Stream-Decked/stream-decked.github.io/src/streamdecked/users/getting-started.md

 and draws the first page.
 Each mod that registered layouts shows up as a folder on the deck; inside that folder are the mod's buttons.

 Nothing on the deck needs configuration.
-If the deck is not picked up, check the log for lines from `dev.wolfieboy09.streamdecked` about device discovery.
+If the deck isn't picked up, check the log for device-discovery issues.